DUT1

 UTC is maintained via leap seconds, such that DUT1 remains within the range −0.9 s < DUT1 < +0.9 s.
 The reason for this correction is partly that the rate of rotation of the Earth is not constant, due to tidal braking and the redistribution of mass within the Earth, including its oceans and atmosphere, and partly because the SI second (as now used for UTC) was, when adopted, a little shorter than the current value of the second of mean solar time.

-Daily observed values of DUT1 for the past week, and daily forecast values for the coming year, are published by IERS Bulletin A.
+Daily observed values of UT1 - UTC for the past week, and daily forecast values for the coming year, are published by IERS Bulletin A, with more digits than for DUT1.
+Final values are published in the monthly IERS Bulletin B. DUT1 forecasts are published in IERS Bulletin D.

 Several time signal services broadcast values of DUT1.
 CHU (Canada), HLA (South Korea), MSF (United Kingdom), and WWV (United States) transmit DUT1 with 0.1 s precision.
 In Russia, RWM, RTZ and the longwave RBU transmit DUT1 with 0.1 s precision and an additional correction dUT1 in 0.02 s increments.